Dennis T. Agar, PE

-As District Director, Dennis oversees several programs including: Planning and Local Assistance; Administration; Program Project Management and Maintenance and Operations.
-Dennis is responsible for approximately 504 permanent and 85 temporary help employees and 3,556 lane miles.
-He oversees an annual budget of $75.6 million and over $3 billion worth of programs and highway construction projects.
+As District Director, Dennis oversees several programs including: Planning, Local Assistance and Environmental; Administration; Program and Project Management; and Maintenance and Operations.
+Dennis is responsible for more than 500 permanent and temporary employees and 3,500 lane miles.
+He oversees an annual budget of approximately $76 million and over $2.4 billion worth of programs and highway construction projects.

 District 10 is a geographically diverse district lying in the northern San Joaquin Valley encompassing eight counties; three urban counties on the valley floor and five rural counties located in the foothill and mountain region of the Central Sierra.
 The counties include Alpine, Amador, Calaveras, Mariposa, Merced, San Joaquin, Stanislaus and Tuolumne.

 The vision for the future of transportation in District 10 is to:

 ● Enhance safety, improve system performance and provide equitable access for all transportation modes;